Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 * [ ] Correcting bugs.
 * [x] Implement luck rolls.
 * [ ] Implementing NPC and Creatures (with automatic and average carac/skill calculation).
+* [ ] Implementing creations of skills directly from the sheets.
 * [ ] Implementing localization.
 * [ ] Working on CSS/HTML to improve the look.
 * [ ] Improving the combat tab, by adding combat skill to the weapon list.